-I had a thought provoking, interesting and great time learning and networking on the ORLAU gait course I attended last week.
+I had a thought provoking, interesting and great time learning and networking on the ORLAU gait analysis course I attended last week.

 I have done various gait analysis courses in the past, but this was a really helpful course in revisiting aspects of gait analysis.
 The course has a high ratio of Faculty experts to participants.
 This enabled us to work in smaller groups for the mind boggling interpretation of what felt like 100’s of graphs!!